 1. Purchase Price: NorthWestern will pay ENA $48.0 million for the Turbines (subject to adjustment as described below).

-2. Closing Date of Purchase: The Purchase will close on a date on or prior to September 1, 2001, as selected by NorthWestern by not less than 15 days’ written notice to ENA.
+2. Closing Date of Purchase: The Purchase will close on a date on or prior to September 1, 2001, as selected by NorthWestern by not less than 30 days’ written notice to ENA,(provided that such notice may not be given less than 30 days after the signing of a definitive agreement relating to the Purchase).

 3. Cash Down Payment: NorthWestern will pay ENA an $8.0 million down payment for the Turbines.
 The first installment ($3.0 million) of the $8.0 million down payment will be due upon the signing of a definitive agreement with ENA providing for the Purchase.
 The second installment ($5.0 million) of the $8.0 million down payment will be due at the earlier of (i) closing of the Purchase, or (ii) July 15, 2001.

-4. Liquidated Damages: Any liquidated damages associated with the missing air filter on the first Turbine will be for the benefit of ENA.
-However, ENA will be required to give NorthWestern notice of the commencement of the damages.
-At Northwestern's election, NorthWestern can close the Purchase and step into the shoes of ENA for purposes of the receipt of these liquidated damages.
+4. Liquidated Damages: If, prior to the assignment of the Turbine Contract, the purchaser under the Turbine Contract receives any liquidated damages under the Turbine Contract, then ENA will give notice thereof to NorthWestern as promptly as possible.

 5. Carry Period: ENA will provide an interest-free carry on the unpaid purchase price of the Turbines until July 15, 2001.
 If the closing of the Purchase occurs after July 15, 2001, then the unpaid purchase price of the Turbines will be increased by interest at the rate of 7.5% per annum on the unpaid purchase price of the Turbines ($40.0 million) for each day from, and including, July 15, 2001 to, but excluding, the closing date.